MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/data-protection-backup-recovery.md

     Benefits and limitations:

   - A deleted container and its contents may be restored within the retention period.
-And the best practice of minimum retention interval should be of seven days.
+The best practice for a minimum retention interval is seven days.
-  - Only container-level operation like Delete container, can be restored.
+  - Only container-level operations, like Delete container, can be restored.
 Container soft delete doesn't enable you to restore an individual blob in the container if that blob is deleted.
   - It supports ADLS Gen 2.

     For more information on container soft delete, see [Soft delete for containers](/azure/storage/blobs/soft-delete-container-overview).

 #### Scenario 3: Blob file protection

-- Enable immutability policies on a blob version to prevent a blob version from being deleted for an interval that you control.
+- Enable immutability policies on a blob version to prevent a blob version from being deleted for an interval you control.

     Benefits and limitations: